Methodology

 Hazards

-A credible risk condition, precursor failure, or near-miss pattern indicating a realistic pathway to harm, even if harm was prevented or has not yet been observed.
+A credible precursor condition, precursor failure, or near-miss pattern indicating a realistic pathway to harm, even if harm was prevented or has not yet been observed.
 Hazards are included because near-misses are often the most informative cases for prevention.

-Hazard records require documented evidence of the precursor condition — a regulatory finding, an investigation, a published technical assessment, or equivalent.
+Hazard records require documented evidence of the precursor condition: a regulatory finding, an investigation, a published technical assessment, or equivalent.
 A policy gap alone is not sufficient; there must be evidence that the gap has created conditions where harm is plausible and proximate.

 Material AI involvement

-Borderline cases — worked examples:
+Borderline cases, worked examples:

 | Scenario | In scope? | Reasoning |